Green Water. What is it?

 Where you come in:

 The Green Water Africa Film Prize is a short film competition (3-5 minutes) open to filmmakers, scientists, students, artists, and anyone with a story to tell.
-We're looking for portraits of place, people, and practice: terraces, half-moons, agroforestry, mulching, both ancient and emerging techniques that hold water in the land.
+We're looking for portraits of place, people, and practice: terraces, half-moons, agroforestry, mulching, both long-standing and emerging techniques that hold water in the land.
 We welcome fiction, documentary, animation, whatever form carries the story.

 Bring us stories of the water you've seen.